Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Discussion

 \subsection{Effects of reasoning-enhancing methods.}

-Our argument is limited to learning open-ended tasks in a supervised manner.
-While we do not comment on how well other approaches like RL \cite{DeepSeekAI2025DeepSeekR1IR}, chain-of-thought (CoT; \citealp{wei22cot}), and scaling test-time compute \cite{Contributors2024OpenAIOS} would fare, we remark that these methods are designed to enhance the quality of a single example.
-It is unclear how to design them to maximize originality against a training set, and diversity over multiple responses.
-Furthermore, there is a profound question as to whether merely spelling out a model's thought in token space can be an efficient way to search and maximize diversity.
-This may require enumerating all possible candidates by trial and error, an impossible feat when the search space is large.
+Our argument is limited to learning open-ended tasks in a supervised manner which directly corresponds to how we perform pretraining or apply models for protein or drug discovery.
+While we do not comment on how well other powerful approaches like RL \cite{DeepSeekAI2025DeepSeekR1IR}, chain-of-thought (CoT; \citealp{wei22cot}), and scaling test-time compute \cite{Contributors2024OpenAIOS} would address the limitations we bring up, we make a few remarks.
+First, in cases where post-training only elicits pre-existing skills in the base model \citep{Muennighoff25s1}, our limitations and suggestions about a next-token-trained base model remain relevant.
+Next, regardless of the benefits one may get from pre-training, our arguments imply that pre-training squanders its rich supervision, when it could be vastly compute- and data-efficient.
+Finally, there is a profound question as to whether exploration through sparse rewards can learn the creative process during training-time or whether articulation in the token space (with a thinking model) can efficiently maximize diversity during test-time (which may require brute-force enumeration of all candidates).

 \ifdefined\ninepage \else We present more discussions in \S\ref{sec:further-disccussion}. \fi